joowani/dtags/README.rst

 -  Tag and un-tag directories
 -  Change directories quickly via tags
--  Execute commands in multiple directories at once
+-  Execute commands in tagged directories at the same time
+-  Easily manage multiple git repositories, vagrant machines etc.

-All commands come with tab-completion.
+All commands associated with dtags come with tab-completion.

 Installation
 ============